hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 ### Color

-If you want to display another information on the scatter plot, you can try by adding color to it.
+If you want to display additional information on the scatter plot, you can try by adding color to it.
 We can do this by adding an argument to the function like so:

 ```
 sns.scatterplot(data=stroke_data, x='age', y='bmi', hue='stroke', alpha=0.6)